agh-glk/fcs/docs/source/crawler/content_parser.rst

    This method should contain parsing logic

-   :param string content: Content to parse
+   :param string content: content to parse
-   :param string url: Base site's URL
+   :param string url: URL of base site which content is parsed
-   :return: List with passed content and retrieved links
+   :return: list with 2 elements: the first one is the site's HTML encoded in Base64 format, the second one contains links retrieved from that site
+   :rtype: list